 US-Sino tensions drag global markets into the red

-Euronext Dublin outperformed its European peers but still finished the day down 1.3%
+Euronext Dublin outperforms its European peers but still finishes the day down 1.3%

-US president Donald Trump and China president Xi Jinping in Beijing in 2017.
+US president Donald Trump and China’s president, Xi Jinping, in Beijing.
+File photograph: Artyom Ivanov\TASS via Getty Images

 Dublin